fabinnerself/ultimateKeyMasterAPI-fmg/readme.md

-# Motorcycle Repair Management API
+# Ultimate Key MAster API

 The API is built using the following technologies:
 - Node.js
 - TypeScript
 - TypeORM
 - dotenv
-- bcrypt
 - environment variables
 - Postman

-Is designed to manage users and motorcycle repairs.
-It provides full CRUD functionality for users and repairs, including features to validate record existence and control the repair status transitions.
+Is designed to manage users, security boxes, credential storage, and PINs while providing full CRUD operations with data validations and security features.
+The API ensures secure user authentication, encrypted password handling, allowing users to manage their accounts, security boxes, credentials, and PINs with confidence.
+To enhance data integrity, users can only soft delete their own accounts and associated resources, ensuring that critical information remains recoverable while maintaining privacy and security standards

 ---